-This easy one pot Creamy Parmesan Shrimp with Peppers & Spinach dish is the answer to your prayers for a slightly fancier than normal family dinner.
-Fancy maybe but still super simple and really low maintenance, I use ready peeled shrimp for ultimate ease!
+This easy one pot Creamy Parmesan Shrimp with Peppers & Spinach dish is the answer to your prayers for an easy yet elevated family dinner.
+Shrimp, peppers and spinach are simmered in a creamy parmesan cream sauce.
+I use ready peeled shrimp for ultimate ease!

 Shrimp (or prawns as they're called in the UK) are the ultimate fast food.

 If you buy them peeled they require zero prep.
 They're healthy yet also somehow still feel like a treat.

 Plus kids seem to love them.
 And I’m always into any recipe that gets children excited about eating fish or seafood.